Universality criterion sets for quadratic forms over number fields: Preliminaries and notation

 By a \textit{lattice} $L$ we shall always mean a totally positive definite integral quadratic $\O_K$-lattice, i.e., $L$ is a finitely generated torsion-free $\O_K$-module endowed with a quadratic map $Q: L \to \O_K$ such that, for all nonzero $v\in L$, $Q(v)\in\O_K^+$.
 Recall that a \emph{quadratic map} is a map $Q$ such that 1) $Q(\alpha v) = \alpha^2 Q(v)$ for all $\alpha \in \O_K$, $v \in L$, and 2) the map $B(v,w)=\bigl(Q(v+w)-Q(v)-Q(w)\bigr)/2$ is bilinear.
 We say that the lattice $L$ is \textit{classical} if $B(v,w)\in\O_K$ for all $v,w\in L$.

 We say that a lattice is \emph{free} if the underlying $\O_K$-module is free; this is always the case if $h(K)=1$, i.e., the field $K$ has class number $1$.
-Free lattices are in one-to-one correspondence with quadratic forms understood as polynomials: For the free lattice with basis $v_1, \ldots, v_n$, we can define the corresponding quadratic form as $\phi(x_1,\ldots, x_n) = Q(x_1v_1+\cdots + x_nv_n)$, and vice versa, $\phi$ can easily be used to define $Q$ on a free lattice.
-Generally, if $h(K) > 1$, there are non-free lattices; however, by the structure theorem for Dedekind domains, the underlying module of a lattice can be written as $\O_K v_1 + \cdots + \O_K v_{n-1} + \mathfrak{a}v_n$ where the vectors $v_1, \ldots, v_n$ are linearly independent (they are sometimes called a \emph{pseudobasis}, although the term is more general) and $\mathfrak{a}$ is a fractional ideal; the class of $\mathfrak{a}$ in the class group of $K$ is an invariant of $L$, called its \emph{Steinitz class}.
-The number of elements $n$ in the pseudobasis is another invariant, called the \emph{rank} of $L$.
+Free lattices are in one-to-one correspondence with quadratic forms understood as polynomials: For a free lattice with basis $v_1, \ldots, v_n$, we can define the corresponding quadratic form as $\phi(x_1,\ldots, x_n) = Q(x_1v_1+\cdots + x_nv_n)$, and vice versa, $\phi$ can easily be used to define $Q$ on a free lattice.
+Generally, if $h(K) > 1$, there are non-free lattices.
+However, by the structure theorem for Dedekind domains, the underlying module of a lattice can be written as $\O_K v_1 + \cdots + \O_K v_{n-1} + \mathfrak{a}v_n$ where the vectors $v_1, \ldots, v_n$ are linearly independent (they are sometimes called a \emph{pseudobasis}, although the term is more general) and $\mathfrak{a}$ is a fractional ideal \cite[81:5]{OM}.
+The number of elements $n$ in the pseudobasis is an invariant of $L$, called the \emph{rank} of~$L$ \cite[81:6]{OM}.
+The class of $\mathfrak{a}$ in the class group of $K$ is another invariant of $L$, called its \emph{Steinitz class}.
+Note that, by \cite[\S 81C]{OM} (or \cite[Theorem 1.39]{Nar}), the Steinitz class of a lattice given as $L=\mathfrak{a}_1 v_1 + \cdots + \mathfrak{a}_nv_n$ is $\mathfrak{a}_1 \cdots \mathfrak{a}_n$, and $L$ is free if and only if $\mathfrak{a}_1 \cdots \mathfrak{a}_n$ is a principal fractional ideal.

 Formally, one should always write a quadratic lattice as a tuple $(L,Q)$; however, all our lattices will be quadratic, and, if we do not specify otherwise, the corresponding quadratic map will always be denoted by $Q$.
 Two lattices are \emph{isometric} if there exists an $\O_K$-linear bijection between them which respects the quadratic map, i.e., we write $L_1 \simeq L_2$ or more precisely $(L_1,Q_1) \simeq (L_2,Q_2)$ if there exists an $\O_K$-linear bijection $\iota : L_1 \to L_2$ such that $Q_1(v) = Q_2\bigl(\iota(v)\bigr)$ for all $v \in L_1$.
 Typically we only study quadratic lattices up to isometry.
 The \emph{orthogonal sum} of $(L_1,Q_1)$ and $(L_2,Q_2)$, denoted by $L_1 \perp L_2$, is the $\O_K$-module $L_1 \oplus L_2$ (direct sum of modules) equipped with the map $Q(x_1 \oplus x_2) = Q_1(x_1) + Q_2(x_2)$.